MOREHIGGS/BLOOP/README.md

 Store the generated txt files inside build.

 Now we need to point the code to these generated text files this can be done via the command line (python3 -m RunStages --help to see all the command line options).
 However, **we strongly recommend the use of a bash script or config file** for easily excuting the code in a repeatable manner.
-As an example we have a config file for the default Z2 case which can be found in src.
+As an example we have a config file for the default Z2 case which can be found in Run.

 The flags that control model dependent behaviour are:
 - Data files: --loFilePath etc